glennpai/aruix-api/docs/usage.md

 - `user` - **Required** - The user submitting the request
 - `data` - **Optional** - Data used to perform operations at a given route
-    - The `data` object may have zero or more records but must have at least one record if included in the request
+    - The `data` object must contain at least one record if included in the request

 ## /coin